oasisprotocol/oasis-core-ledger/docs/usage/address.md

 To skip showing your wallet's address on your Ledger's screen, pass the `--skip-device` flag in the command above.

+{% hint style="info" %}
-If you have more that one Ledger wallet connected, you'll need specify which wallet to use by passing the `--wallet_id <LEDGER-WALLET-ID>` flag to the command above, replacing `<LEDGER-WALLET-ID>` with the ID of your Ledger wallet.
+In case you will have more than one Ledger wallet connected, you'll need to specify which wallet to use by passing the `--wallet_id <LEDGER-WALLET-ID>` flag to the command above, replacing `<LEDGER-WALLET-ID>` with the ID of your Ledger wallet.
 See [Identifying Wallets] for more details.
+{% endhint %}

 {% hint style="info" %}
 You can obtain as many staking account addresses as needed for the same Ledger